 How do you know if you have an oily scalp?

-Oily scalp occurs when your scalp over-produce oils (also known as sebum) naturally.
+Oily scalp occurs when your scalp over-produces oils (also known as sebum) naturally.
 This condition leaves your hair looking greasy, limp, and lifeless.
 You may also notice flaky dandruff on your hair, and know that you can’t get away with skipping shampoo days without walking out of your house with shiny (not in a good way!) hair.

 What causes all the grease on your scalp?

 Genetics, hormonal imbalances (think your monthlies!), humidity, diet are usually the prime suspects for excess sebum on your scalp.
 Sebaceous glands in your scalp cause excess sebum to build up on your hair and scalp.
 All that grease clogging up your hair roots would cause hair loss and dandruff, and would also make your hair look shapeless.